jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/README.md

 The tests have some expect but they also generate [screenshots](./e2e/screenshots/e2e-results/) that are compared to [originals](./e2e/screenshots/originals/).

 If you make any changes that impact how the application looks, e2e tests might start failing.
-To solve this, commit the new screenshots generated during the run and download them (adapting the [workflow](./.github/workflows/build-and-publish.yml) and the [gitignore](.gitignore) files).
-Review the changes and commit the new screenshots.
-Then revert the changes you did in the workflow and gitignore files.
+To solve this, you can activate the flag _commitResults_ of `e2e-puppeteer` builder in [angular.json](angular.json).
+Download results generated in the workflow and review them.
+Commit the new screenshots.
+Then remove also committed results.

 ## Deploy